aleksandraklofat/Sparkify-predicting-customer-churn/README.md

 Predicting customer churn using Spark
 ## Background
 This project predict customer churn in a fictional music app Sparkify using Apache Spark as tool.
-We analyse a large data base of users playing music in the Sparkify database in order to predict their churn rates based on different characteristics.
+We analyse a large database of users playing music in the Sparkify app in order to predict their churn rates based on different characteristics.
 ## Files
 This repository contains following files:
 - mini_sparkify_event_data.json: a small subset of the original data used to train and test our model;